HumzaBaig/cake-with-strangers/README.md

 ### Revamp Design

 Although this isn't a feature, and the design of the site isn't excruciatingly painful to look at, it could use a change.
-The goal is to create a more modern look/feel to keep up with the times and break away from the basic flat-design that mimiced TeaWithStrangers.
+The goal is to create a more modern look/feel to keep up with the times and break away from the basic flat-design that mimicked TeaWithStrangers.